Dollar heads for second weekly loss on Fed's lower-for-longer stance

 The Chinese yuan slipped 0.1% to 6.5230 per dollar in the offshore market.

-In cryptocurrencies, Bitcoin stood around $61,583, below the record high of $64,895 reached on Wednesday, when cryptocurrency platform Coinbase made its debut in Nasdaq in a direct listing.
+In cryptocurrencies, Bitcoin stood around $61,583, below the record high of $64,895 reached on Wednesday, when cryptocurrency platform Coinbase (COIN.O) made its debut in Nasdaq in a direct listing. read more

-Reporting by Ritvik Carvalho; additional reporting by Kevin Buckland in Tokyo; Editing by Simon Cameron-Moore

 Our Standards: The Thomson Reuters Trust Principles.